degennar/PhD_thesis/README.md

 written on May-Jul 2022.

-The thesis was published by EPFL, and it is distributed via the Infoscience platform:
+The thesis was published by EPFL, and it is distributed via the Infoscience platform:<br />
 [https://infoscience.epfl.ch/record/297324]()

 This document has been adapted from one of the templates provided by EPFL.<br />